ClickHouse/clickhouse-docs/docs/en/_snippets/_self_managed_only_roadmap.md

 :::note
 This page is not applicable to ClickHouse Cloud, the feature documented here is not yet available in ClickHouse Cloud services.
-See the ClickHouse Cloud Capabilities page for roadmap information.
+See the ClickHouse [Cloud Compatibility](/docs/en/whats-new/cloud-compatibility#roadmap) guide for more information.
 :::